D U Q U E S N E U N I V E R S I T Y

-The social media and media relations team at Duquesne University is brimming with expertise, doing their part to position the Division of Marketing and Communications (DMC) as a sought-after unit whether by the cabinet or a campus partner.
-That includes contributing to the development of strategic communications plans for each of the 10 colleges and schools at the university as it moves into a more audience-centric position.
+The Division of Marketing and Communications (DMC) is a sought-after unit that develops strategic communications plans for each of the 10 colleges and schools as the university becomes more audience-centric position.

-The team is working to build brand alignment and data-informed communication strategies to expand strategic capacity.
-They continue to help senior leaders understand the impact social and earned media conversation, engagement and sentiment have on overall brand health and awareness, and ultimately contribute to the university’s goals.
+The team is building brand alignment and data-informed communication strategies to expand strategic capacity, and help senior leaders understand the impact of social and earned media conversation on brand health and awareness, and university goals.

 • Monthly insights inform reporting, surface brand connections, and facilitate communicating relevant findings with leadership and key campus partners.